 Businesses worldwide have begun a demanding journey: to become “Better companies FOR the world”, integrating the notions of social impact and social gains into their daily agenda.
-The B-Corp Certification in the best guarantee of this evolution.
-A moral evolution vital for our planet.
+The B-Corp Certification is the best guarantee of this evolution.
+Moral evolution is vital for our planet.

 B Corp Businesses are businesses striving to make positive impacts both socially and environmentally, in other words, using the instruments and incentives of the marketplace to answer social and environmental challenges.
 Today, the B Corp system has transformed into a network comprising over 2,500 businesses (also convincing, their investors and consumers) all linked to the same system of values and requirements.

 In Spain, the process is controlled by the subsidiary B Lab Spain.
 Interested businesses can attend the presentation seminars, regularly organised by Blab in large cities (they’re called “B Good Day”).
 They provide the opportunity to understand the basic concepts and exchange enthusiasm and doubts with other entrepreneurs.